Dental practices have been instructed to remain open in all tiers of COVID-19 restrictions and throughout the current lockdown.

 These targets are bad for practices and bad for patients.
 Perverse targets will force dentists to focus on routine cases, over the huge backlog of urgent cases that need priority.The British Dental Association

 It seems, however, that the government and NHS England are happy that the risk in dentistry is reduced to an acceptable level.

 The risk with COVID-19 and dentistry

 Unlike most other infectious diseases, it is feared that COVID-19 may spread between people in tiny particles of water called aerosols.
 Aerosols may be generated by common dental procedures such as drilling, scaling/cleaning, blowing cold air and water, and even by coughs and sneezes.

-Larger splashes and droplets of water tend to fall to the floor and can be easily cleaned away between patients.
+Larger splashes and droplets of water tend to fall to the floor and can be easily cleaned away and disinfected between patients.
 The much smaller and lighter aerosols can stay in the surgery’s air for around an hour – until the air in the room is changed.